-The Bank conducts liquidity stress testing as part of the ILAAP exercise.
+The Bank conducts liquidity stress testing as part of the quarterly BRPC meeting and the ILAAP exercise.
 The stress tests are conducted under three scenarios; severe, moderate and mild over a time horizon of three months.
 The impact of liquidity risk factors such as deposit concentration risk, Retail funding risk, Wholesale funding risk and other material risks are assessed to gauge the impact on regulatory ratios.